ThomasStokes1998/Projects/Speed Solving Analysis/README.md

 In this folder there are examples of Python scripts I have written to do with Rubik's Cubes.
 Below is a brief description of the files:
 * RubiksCube.py - A class that simulates a 3x3x3 Rubik's Cube.
 Note some features such as solvers will not work without external files.
 * RubiksCube2.py - A class that simulates a 2x2x2 Rubik's Cube.
-This can solve a 2x2x2 Rubik's Cube.
 * blind.py - Uses the RubiksCube.py file to find letters used in memorisation for blind folded solving.